 During a keynote speech at Consumer Electronics Show in January, CEO Carlos Ghosn said that a second-generation Leaf is coming “in the near future,” though he gave no information regarding driving range or a date and model year.
 He did focus on the Leaf coming with Nissan’s ProPilot autonomous driving technology.

 “The model will be equipped with ProPilot technology, enabling autonomous drive functionality for single-lane highway driving,” Ghosn said.

 While Leaf sales continue to fall in rank in the U.S., global sales have been solid.

 According to a HybridCars.com report, the Tesla Model S finished first in global sales last year with 50,931 units sold.
 The Leaf came in at a close second with 49,220 units sold, far ahead of the other vehicles on the list.

 As far as sales are concerned, Nissan does have a good reason for launching the second-generation Leaf.

 This entry was posted on Tuesday, February 14th, 2017 at 5:55 am and is filed under General.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.